 Setting the Tone for Safety & Authenticity

 While many dating apps have photo rules, Bumble is particularly stringent because it aims to create a safe, genuine environment.
-By enforcing strict guidelines, Bumble reduces catfishing and inappropriate content, ensuring that users see who they’re really swiping on.
+By enforcing strict guidelines, Bumble reduces catfishing and inappropriate content, ensuring that users see who they're really swiping on.
+Profiles flagged for repeated violations don't just get photos removed.
+They can face progressive restrictions including reduced visibility in the discovery feed before any formal account action is taken.

 Impact on Match Rate & Profile Visibility